The Plurinational State of Bolivia is a landlocked country and a democratic republic located in South America.

 Gender equality and reproductive rights

 At the end of 2017, Bolivia issued a newly revised Criminal Code expanding the grounds for abortion before the eighth week of pregnancy to a broader range of circumstances.
 However, the reform was subject to large protests from anti-choice groups throughout the country.
-One of the key driving forces behind the protests was the Platform for Life and Family (Plataforma por la Vida y Familia), whose president described its work as “necessary to defend the four principles postulated by Benedict XVI, since they are completely threatened in the country..
-Also backing the call to repeal the new law was the Catholic Church and Internatioanal lobbying groups such as the Catholic anti-abortion group, Human Life International and the USA based Christian advocacy group Alliance Defending Freedom International.
-As a consequence of the backash, in January 2018, the Code was repealed in its entirety.
+One of the key driving forces behind the protests was the Platform for Life and Family (Plataforma por la Vida y Familia), whose president described its work as “necessary to defend the four principles postulated by Benedict XVI, since they are completely threatened in the country.”
+Also backing the call to repeal the new law was the Catholic Church and international lobbying groups such as the Catholic anti-abortion group, Human Life International and the USA based Christian advocacy group Alliance Defending Freedom International.
+As a consequence of the backlash, in January 2018, the Code was repealed in its entirety.

 LGBTI+ rights

-In 2016, a Gender Identity Law was approved allowing transgender individuals to change their gender on official documents, and in 2019 Bolivia’s legislature made further progress by passing a law that criminalized hate crimes on the basis of sexual orientation and gender identity.
+In 2016, a Gender Identity Law was approved allowing transgender individuals to change their gender on official documents, and in 2019, Bolivia’s legislature made further progress by passing a law that criminalized hate crimes on the basis of sexual orientation and gender identity.

 Despite these legal gains, Bolivia remains a relatively conservative country and the public has been resistant to the idea of full marriage equality.
-The Constitution limits marriage to between a man and a woman.
-In December 2020, after a two year legal battle, a court in La Paz granted two men the right to register a civil union, which activists hope will set a precedent for other LGBTI+ couples to access recognition.
+The Constitution limits marriage to that between a man and a woman.

 Freedom of expression, advocacy of humanist values

-During the interim presidency of Jeanine Áñez, the government initiated a violent military crackdown against government protesters, journalists and those guilty of a broadly defined offence of “sedition”, resulting in at least 30 deaths.
+During the interim presidency of Jeanine Áñez, the government initiated a violent military crackdown against government protesters, journalists and those guilty of a broadly defined offence of “sedition,” resulting in at least 30 deaths.

 Senator Áñez, whose interim presidency was associated with a resurgence of Christian nationalism, also expressed anti-indigenous views publicly and on Twitter, writing “I dream of a Bolivia without satanic indigenous rituals, the city isn’t made for Indians, they need to go back to the countryside!”
-During her tenure, there was a wave of anti-indigenous sentiment and violence, some involving members of the church.
+During her tenure, there was a wave of anti-indigenous sentiment and violence, some involving members of the Church.
 For instance, a hardline pastor reportedly attacked traditional indigenous beliefs as evidence of “witchcraft” and claimed that “[Under Morales] we were turning into a backwards nation – people wanted to legalize abortion, to legalize gay marriage, they wanted to legalize the satanistas [satanists]!”